timlucasss/timlucasss/README.md

 ## Hi there 👋

-I’m Tim, a **mobile app developer** passionate about creating engaging and impactful applications.
+I'm Tim, a **mobile app developer** passionate about creating engaging and impactful applications.
-Currently, I’m focusing on building apps that combine **fitness, fun, and social features**.
+Currently, I'm focusing on building apps that combine **fitness, fun, and social features**.

 ### 🚀 Featured Project
 **Kompii** – a social fitness app that makes working out more fun and competitive.